-Name Title Raimond Coneliano Chief Executive Officer and Managing Director Fixed annual remuneration \$800,000, inclusive of superannuation. (\$600,000 inclusive of superannuation for the year ended 30 June 2024) Short-term incentive (STI) Fligible to participate in the Company's STI arrangements on the following basis:

-- Short-term incentive (STI) - Eligible to participate in the Company's STI arrangements on the following basis: - For the year ended 30 June 2024, eligible to receive a cash payment under the terms of the FY24 STI plan as described in the section above. - From 1 July 2024, eligible to receive a cash payment of up to 100% of fixed annual remuneration in cash as an incentive under the FY25 STI plan as described in the section above.

-Long-term incentive (LTI)

-Eligible to participate in the Company's LTI plan on the following basis:

-- From 1 July 2023, eligible to receive up to \$700,000 of performance rights (subject to vesting)under the terms of the FY24 LTI plan as described in the section above, being 117% of fixed annual remuneration. - From 1 July 2024, eligible to receive up to \$800,000 of performance rights (subject to vesting)under the terms of the FY25 LTI plan as described in the section above, being 100% of fixed annual remuneration.
+Name Raimond Coneliano Title Chief Executive Officer and Managing Director \$800,000, inclusive of superannuation. (\$600,000 inclusive of superannuation for the year ended 30 June Fixed annual 2024) remuneration Short-term incentive Eligible to participate in the Company's STI arrangements on the following basis: (STI) • For the year ended 30 June 2024, eligible to receive a cash payment under the terms of the FY24 STI plan as described in the section above. • From 1 July 2024, eligible to receive a cash payment of up to 100% of fixed annual remuneration in cash as an incentive under the FY25 STI plan as described in the section above.
+Long-term incentive (LTI) Eligible to participate in the Company's LTI plan on the following basis: • From 1 July 2023, eligible to receive up to \$700,000 of performance rights (subject to vesting)under the terms of the FY24 LTI plan as described in the section above, being 117% of fixed annual remuneration.
+From 1 July 2024, eligible to receive up to \$800,000 of performance rights (subject to vesting)under the terms of the FY25 LTI plan as described in the section above, being 100% of fixed annual remuneration.

-Notice period, termination and termination payments

 Employment may be terminated by either party upon giving 12 months' notice.
-In either event, the Company may make payment in lieu of notice.
-In the event of serious misconduct or other circumstances warranting summary dismissal, the Company may terminate the employment contract immediately without payment in lieu of notice.
+In either event, the Company Notice period, may make payment in lieu of notice.
+In the event of serious misconduct or other circumstances warranting termination and termination payments summary dismissal, the Company may terminate the employment contract immediately without payment in lieu of notice.
+Following termination of employment, Raimond would be subject to post-employment non-competition and Non-solicitation/ non-solicitation restraints that apply across Australia for a period of 12 months. restrictions of future

-Non-solicitation/restrictions of future activities

-Following termination of employment, Raimond would be subject to post-employment non-competition and non-solicitation restraints that apply across Australia for a period of 12 months.
+^{3.} From 1 July 2022 to 13 June 2023, which was their date of resignation as a Director

+Name Title

-Name Title Renato Coneliano
+Renato Coneliano